Applied Statistics Immersion

 This course is an in-depth study of inferential procedures that are valid under a wide range of shapes for the population distribution.
 Topics include tests based on the binomial distribution, contingency tables, statistical inferences based on ranks, runs tests and randomization methods.
 A statistical software package is used for data analysis.
 (Prerequisites: STAT-205 or MATH-252 or equivalent courses.)
 Lecture 3 (Fall).

 This course provides a brief review of basic probability concepts and distribution theory.
 It covers mathematical properties of distributions needed for statistical inference.
 (Prerequisites: STAT-205 or MATH-252 or equivalent courses.)
 Lecture 3 (Fall).

 This course is a continuation of STAT-405 covering classical and Bayesian methods in estimation theory, chi-square test, Neyman-Pearson lemma, mathematical justification of standard test procedures, sufficient statistics, and further topics in statistical inference.
 (Prerequisites: STAT-405 or equivalent course.)
 Lecture 3 (Spring).

 Statistical Quality Control

 This course presents the probability models associated with control charts, control charts for continuous and discrete data, interpretation of control charts, and some standard sampling plans as applied to quality control.
 A statistical software package will be used for data analysis.
 (Prerequisites: MATH-252 or equivalent course.)
 Lecture 3 (Fall, Spring).

-* At least one courses must be taken at the 300-level or above.
+* At least one course must be taken at the 300-level or above.